 If you receive a traffic ticket in Tennessee, the driving infraction you committed is recorded on your driving record according to the state's point system as a way of controlling unsafe and reckless drivers in Tennessee.

-Your driver's license can actually be suspended once you have accumulated a certain number of points (12 points within two years), and some driving violations go beyond just earning you a ticket and points―they could cause immediate suspension or revocation of your license.
+Your TN driver's license can actually be suspended once you have accumulated a certain number of points (12 points within 12 months), and some driving violations go beyond just earning you a traffic ticket and points―they could cause immediate suspension or revocation of your license.

 Moving violations include those traffic infractions that occur when a vehicle is in motion, and non-moving violations include traffic infractions that occur when a vehicle is not in motion.

 Moving Violation Examples

 Moving violations that can result in a traffic ticket include:

 - Ignoring or failing to notice road signs and changes in traffic lights.

 - Not using your turn signals or failing to notice another driver's turn signals.